-NOTE: Please go to the main website for the latest installment: Survey Says!
-A Review of the latest AAII Survey Investor Sentiment Data: AAII Survey Review for Week of 7-7-11
+NOTE: Please go to here for the latest installment and scroll to below the first chart… Survey Says!
+A Review of the latest AAII Survey Investor Sentiment Data:

 Investor sentiment is interesting today.
 Comparison to past similar AAII Survey Bull-Bear spreads yielded two possibilities that arose in reasonably comparable contexts.
 Others that did not fit the same chart dynamics were excluded, meaning that if the market was rising from a low and had a similar sentiment reading, I ignored the data point.
 I would rather look at sentiment values that occurred in similar chart contexts to today’s.

 There were the two data points that fit today’s context of a -13.8% Bull-Bear Spread reasonably well:

 5-19-2011 and 5-26-2011, -14.6% and -15.8 Bull-Bear Spread: I lump these as they were just a week apart.
 Obviously this was just last month, so the context is a decline.
 The market had declined to date and then declined further to yesterday’s low.
 So we could simply slide down another notch.
 That would be another 5.4% minimum decline (just repeating the decline from 5-26 to the 6-15-2011 close for the SP500 index).
 That is a very crude number obviously.

 2-4-2010, -14% Bull-Bear Spread – This is the most promising comparison for the Bulls.
 The reading at -14% was associated with a market low around 2-4-2010 and then a strong rally to the April high followed by a loss of all the gains and more to the July low.